 Before taking your prescribed medication read all the instructions that was provided by your pharmacist to understand how to use the applicator and tablets.

 This medication may contain medical and non medical ingredients that could cause an allergic reaction.
-Consult with your doctor about any known allergies before taking Vagifem.
+Consult with your doctor about any known allergies before you buy Vagifem (Estradiol).
 Speak with your doctor about any known medical conditions relating to vaginal bleeding, blood clots, stroke, heart disease, liver disease, kidney disease, swelling disorders, blood clots, high blood pressure, diabetes, high cholesterol, obesity, lupus, under active, mineral imbalance, hormone problems, uterus problems, gallbladder disease, asthma, seizures, migraine headaches, mental/mood disorders, and blood disorders.
-Tell your doctor about any current medications or supplementation to avoid interactions with Vagifem.
+Tell your doctor about any current medications or supplementation to avoid interactions and unwanted side effects of Estradiol.

 Smoking tobacco can increase the risk of stroke, blood clots, high blood pressure, and heart attack in woman over 35 who take Vagifem.

-Before taking Vagifem speak with your doctor if you are bed ridden or have recently had surgery.
+Before taking your prescribed Vagifem dosage, speak with your doctor if you are bed ridden or have recently had surgery.
 Being sedentary for extended periods can increase the risk of blood clots.